 - 2. Set Scale Units to one of the following:

-- Automatic
+- 1. Automatic

 - Standard (auto scale)

 - Metric (auto scale)

 - Or one of the measurements

+- 2. Do one of the following:
-- 3. Choose Fixed Size in Scale Units to set the length of the scale bar to a particular number of units

-- Choose Fill Scale Box to have Cartographica use whatever length comes closest to filling the scale box on the page
+Choose Fixed Size in Scale Units to set the length of the scale bar to a particular number of units Choose Fill Scale Box to have Cartographica use whatever length comes closest to filling the scale box on the page

-- 4. Click OK to apply the changes
+3. Click OK to apply the changes

-Procedure 12.8.
 Adding a legend to Map Layout

-1. From the Map Layout Toolbar, choose the New Legend toolbar icon.

-or choose Add Legend from the context menu.

-2. Drag a rectangle in the map layout window to the size you want the Legend to be and release.
+- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Legend toolbar icon ( - Choose Add Legend from the context menu. - 2.
+Drag a rectangle in the map layout window to the size you want the Legend to be and release.